-Happy holidays!
-I hope you’re making the most of this season and making all the holiday flavors and treats that you can!
-If you’re still looking for a stunning dessert to make for your Christmas dinner, I’ve got it for you.
-This eggnog bread pudding is absolutely incredible.
-It’s so easy to make, and it’s delicious every time!
+If you're looking for a stunning dessert to make for your holiday, I've got it for you.
+This eggnog brioche bread pudding is absolutely incredible.
+It's so easy to make, one of the best recipes to use up leftover eggnog, and it's delicious every time!

 This eggnog bread pudding has all the best holiday flavors: eggnog, vanilla, pecans, grated nutmeg, and RUM.
 And it's made with brioche for an even richer, more delicious texture!
 But that's not even the best part!
 On top of our bread pudding we're drizzling a rich brown butter rum sauce made with even more eggnog!
 It's absolutely irresistible, and complements the flavors in this bread pudding so well!

 This post is dedicated to my dad, who is the only one in my family who likes eggnog!
 Growing up, we always had to have a carton of eggnog in the fridge at Christmastime, and no one drank it but him!
-But trust me, even though I’m not usually a big fan of eggnog, I could eat this bread pudding all day long!
-It’s truly so amazing and decadent — I’m a believer!
+But trust me, I could eat this bread pudding all day long!
+I may not be a fan of eggnog itself, but I'm a huge fan of recipes with eggnog as an ingredient!
+It's truly so amazing and decadent -- I'm a believer!